goldblocx/api/docs/authentication.md

 # General Concept

-The authentication procedure in CG is based on [OAuth 2 protocol](https://tools.ietf.org/html/rfc6749) and provides two main abilities to obtain an access token: *the authorization code flow* (mostly used for web applications) and *the resource password flow* (usually used in the applications which are unable to work with html view, for instance, mobile applications).
+The authentication procedure is based on [OAuth 2 protocol](https://tools.ietf.org/html/rfc6749) and provides two main abilities to obtain an access token: *the authorization code flow* (mostly used for web applications) and *the resource password flow* (usually used in the applications which are unable to work with html view, for instance, mobile applications).

 First of all, you need app\_id and app\_secret values which are unique for your application.
-If you have a corporate account in CG, you can create your [own CG application](./applications/registration.md) and get a pair app\_id/app\_secret.
+If you have a corporate account in the system, you can create your [own application](./applications/registration.md) and get a pair app\_id/app\_secret.

-The CG's authentication cycle has one principal distinction from other applications: the authentication is based on usage of USSD or SMS services which interact with your final user as a secondary authentication factor.
+The authentication cycle has one principal distinction from other applications: the authentication is based on usage of USSD or SMS services which interact with your final user as a secondary authentication factor.

 *Please be aware the USSD channel may not operate for some regions or cellular carriers.
 In this case please